fabryandrea/RedshiftWorkshop/README.md

 #### Querying Data on S3 using Redshift Spectrum

+Open the Redshift Client tool of your choice you installed in the previous steps.

-Access the script in this session in following location to help with COPY and PASTE.
+For this Lab, you can use the scripts in following location to avoid COPY and PASTE.
 [Spectrum Queries](https://s3.amazonaws.com/reinvent-hass/code/SpectrumQueries.sql)

-Query below will return the external schemas and objects.
+Please execute the following query to return the external schemas and objects.
 We haven't created the external schema yet.
 The result expected should be 0 rows.

 ```SQL
 /* Query will return external tables */